SaadEGI/Kccs/Meeting Notes/Meeting 09.md

 ---
 - Saad and Sufyan are going to work on **Stemming and Lemmatization** through sample of data (toy data).
 - Mohamad is going to go through the steps making the preprocessing of data **normalization**.
+- For the [milestone presentation](https://cryptpad.uni-wuppertal.de/pad/#/2/pad/edit/eSGmfKrOma7ARxDfCl5aebX5/) for now :
+    -  Sufyan will do the crawler part
+    -   Saad will do the part of data collection and organization?
+    -   Mohamad will do the motivation part

 ---
 Meeting ended on dd.mm.yyyy at hh:mm.
 Next meeting will be on the 14.06.3031 at 20:30? via Zoom.